-The Weltenburger Enge with the Danube Gorge is one of the oldest nature reserves in Bavaria.
+The Weltenburger Enge (Weltenburg narrowness) with the Danube Gorge is one of the oldest nature reserves in Bavaria.
 Anyone travelling along the Danube through this unique cultural landscape south of Regensburg in the company of Captain Renate Schweiger will experience an unforgettable natural spectacle.
-And while enjoying the breathtaking landscape visitors travel along some major historical sights and places in Eastern Bavaria like the Walhalla Hall of Fame, the Unesco-City of Regensburg, the Liberation Hall in Kehlheim and the Weltenburg Abbey at the Danube Gorge.
+And while enjoying the breathtaking landscape visitors travel along some major historical sights and places in Eastern Bavaria like the Walhalla Hall of Fame, the Unesco-City of Regensburg, the Liberation Hall in Kelheim and the Weltenburg Abbey at the Danube Gorge.

 Regensburg, the once-flourishing trading metropolis on the Danube, has been designated a UNESCO World Heritage Site due to its well-preserved medieval old town.
 Visitors looking for a peaceful journey can take a cruise from the Steinerne Brücke (Stone Bridge) through the beautiful Danube Valley.
 King Ludwig I built the Walhalla just ten kilometres outside the city gates.
 Its location on the banks of the river was carefully chosen.
 This magnificent classicist Hall of Fame comes into view from afar.
 The Weltenburger Enge with the Danube Gorge is situated downstream, 30 kilometres south of Regensburg.